DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation

 \subsection{Generating DAGs}

-We represent a PyTorch program as a DAG where \textbf{edges} represent tensors with initialwly unknown shapes, and \textbf{nodes} represent operators that consume input edges and produce output edges.
-We assume each node might have multiple inputs but only produce one output.\footnote{If there was an op with two outputs, such as $a,b=f(x)$, we can always decompose this op into two op: $a=f_1(x), b=f_2(x)$.}
+We represent a PyTorch program as a DAG where \textbf{edges} represent tensors with initially unknown shapes, and \textbf{nodes} represent operators that consume input edges and produce output edges.
+We assume each node may have multiple inputs but produces only one output.\footnote{An operator with two outputs, e.g., $a,b=f(x)$, can always be decomposed into two single-output operators: $a=f_1(x), b=f_2(x)$.}